deepcausality-rs/fluvio-examples/README.md

 # Fluvio DeepCausality Example Project

-## 🔥 What is ...?

 ### 👉 **Fluvio**

-Fluvio is an open-source data streaming platform with in-flight computation capabilities to aggregate, correlate, and transform data records in real-time as they move over the network.
+Fluvio is an open-source data streaming platform with in-flight computation capabilities to aggregate, correlate, and transform data records in real-time as they move through the network.
 Read more on the [Fluvio website](https://www.fluvio.io).

 ### 👉 **DeepCausality**

 DeepCausality is a hyper-geometric computational causality library that enables fast and deterministic context-aware reasoning over complex multi-stage causality models.
 Deep Causality adds only minimal overhead and thus is suitable for real-time applications.
 Read more on the [Deep Causality website](https://www.deepcausality.com).

+### 👉 **QuestDB**

+QuestDB is an open-source high performance time series database with enhanced SQL analytics for time series data.
+Read more on the [QuestDB website](https://questdb.io).

 ### 👉 **Example Project**